xp-dojo/tdd-bank-account-java/README.md

  1. I can **Deposit** money to accounts
  1. I can **Withdraw** money from accounts
  1. I can **Transfer** amounts between accounts (if I have the funds)
- 1. I can print out an Account balance (date, amount, balance)
+ 1. I can print out an Account balance slip (date, time, balance)
  1. I can print a statement of account activity (statement)
- 1. I can apply Statement filters (just deposits, withdrawal, date)
+ 1. I can apply Statement filters (include just deposits, withdrawal, date)

 # Guidelines and Background